peterhass/sms-forward-bot/README.md

 Practical uses:
 - "Redirect" two factor authentication messages to telegram

+**Important notes**:
-**Important note**: Due to limitations in LB1110's software, every forwarded SMS gets deleted on the modem.
+- Due to limitations in LB1110's software, every forwarded SMS gets deleted on the modem.
+- Modem password and sms are transmitted over http (not encrypted)

 ## Install